radiodee1/ascii-corpus/txt/test.txt.md

 There were several serious challenges to this methodology.
 One of the main challenges has to do with the llm concept itself.
 Before an llm processes a piece of text it needs to be tokenized.
 Tokens sometimes take several symbols and combine them to make one unit.
 Pictures like png's or jpeg's need to represent visual data as pixels, spots or dots that have different intensities.
 These dots also need to be evenly spaced.
 Also, the tokenization task is not clearly visible to the human user.
 What this means is that lines of ascii art can be converted to tokens that do not really reflect the nature of the original pixels.
 And even further, one line in an ascii art example could be tokenized to some data that is not the same length as a previous line might be tokenized.
 The concept of space or distance in the horizontal direction in an image is lost during the tokenization.

 Vertical distance is lost too, as the lines, once tokenized, are treated separately by the model.
-This vertical challenge is what is being challenged typically in the training.
+This vertical challenge is mostly what is being challenged in the training I describe here.

 There are other problems as well.
 The fine-tuning process does not automatically take into acount that ascii art input is large, symbol wise, during training.
 The window needs to be large enought to evaluate a complete ascii example with each question/answer pair.
 The larger this window, the longer training takes.
 This is also related to the fact that I'm using LoRA for my fine-tuning.
 The R in LoRA stands for Rank, and this rank is the window I referred to above.